Joe12387/overpoweredjs-api/README.md

 **No**.
 OverpoweredJS is designed to assign identifiers based on the origin (domain) to provide privacy to site visitors and to ensure scalability.
 Cross-site tracking is not supported in the standard service.

+### Can I use this as a sole authentication method, with no other credentials?
+While technically possible, it is **strongly discouraged** to rely solely on the `clusterUUID` or `hash` for user authentication, even if the `uniquenessScore` is 5.
+Neither the `clusterUUID` nor the `hash` should be considered a secure or reliable authentication method without being paired with another mechanism, such as a traditional password.

 ### I need cross-site tracking.
 Can you provide it?

 We can provide cross-site tracking services using dedicated infrastructure.
 This service is significantly more resource-intensive and expensive.